 Eating anti-inflammatory foods frequently will support your brain’s natural inflammation-fighting capabilities and help keep brain inflammation at bay.

-This is because the good gut bacteria regulate your feel-good hormone, serotonin, in the brain, keeping you jovial and productive.
+Anti-inflammatory foods may also help promote other aspects of health, including gut health.
+A healthy digestive system is greatly associated with increased energy levels and mood.
+This is because good gut bacteria regulate your feel-good hormone, serotonin, in the brain, keeping you jovial and productive.

 Anti-inflammatory foods also help switch off your stress reactions and calm your nervous system.
-This helps maintain a good mood, leading to a more relaxed approach to work, boosting your productivity.
+This helps maintain a good mood, leading to a more relaxed approach to work, thus boosting your productivity.

 Additionally, inflammation causes an inadequate supply of energy to the brain, causing you to be fatigued and anxious.
 In contrast, an anti-inflammatory diet, especially for dinner or breakfast, can help you stay energized throughout your morning.
 Read Anti-Inflammatory Superfoods.